Toe walking: Cause

 Idiopathic toe walking is always bilateral and has no orthopedic or neurological cause.
-It is diagnosed after if it continues past the age of three.
+Typically, it is diagnosed if it continues past the age of three.
 In this condition, children are able to voluntarily walk with the typical heel-toe pattern, but prefer to walk on their tip toes.
-In order for it to be considered idiopathic, the child's medical history should be clear of any neurological, orthopedic, or neuro-psychiatric conditions including other gait abnormalities.
+In order for it to be considered idiopathic, the child's medical history must be clear of any neurological, orthopedic, or neuro-psychiatric conditions, including other gait abnormalities.
 It is thought to be related to sensory processing challenges.

 Two classifications of idiopathic toe walking have been established.
 The Alvarez's classification identifies the severity of the toe walking based upon kinematics and ankle rockers.
 The Pomarino classification identifies the toe walking according to the individual's specific characteristics and characterizes them into three types based on the signs presented.

 Cerebral palsy

 Studies have been performed to determine the source of the association between toe walking and cerebral palsy.
-One study suggests that the toe walking—sometimes called an equinus gait—associated with cerebral palsy presents with an abnormally short medial and lateral gastrocnemius and soleus—the primary muscles involved in plantarflexion.
+One study suggests that the toe walking (sometimes called an equinus gait) associated with cerebral palsy presents with an abnormally short medial and lateral gastrocnemius and soleus—the primary muscles involved in plantarflexion.
 A separate study found that the gait could be a compensatory movement due to weakened plantarflexion muscles.
 In people who have cerebral palsy and toe walk, there is greater plantarflexion force required for normal heel-to-toe walking than for toe walking.
 When typically developing children are tasked to perform different types of toe walking, their toe walking could not reduce the force to the levels that children who toe walking with cerebral palsy have when they walk.
 This suggests that toe walking associated with cerebral palsy may be due to abnormally weakened plantarflexion that can only manage toe walking.